Françafrique: Cooperation accords

 In the early 1960s, French governments had developed a discourse around the concept of coopération, or "post-independence relationship".
 This concept was linked to the effort of spreading French influence across the world such as promoting French language and culture, securing markets for French goods and projecting French power.
 It was to be achieved outside of a traditional colonial context whereby sovereign states such as France and the newly independent African countries would work together for mutual benefit.
 The concept of coopération also appealed to France's sense of historic responsibility to advance the development of its former colonial "family".
 To that end, France signed cooperation accords with its former colonies, which provided them with cultural, technical and military assistance such as sending French teachers and military advisors to work for the newly formed African governments.
 The accords also allowed France to maintain troops in Chad, Djibouti, Gabon, Ivory Coast and Senegal, and to establish a framework that would allow France to intervene militarily in the region.
+The French presence abroad has long been manifested by military bases in various partner countries or former French African colonies.
+Thanks to these military bases in Africa, France can claim a free extraterritorial zone.

 In the aftermath of World War Two, France took steps to create a military nuclear program.
 In principle, this would have allowed it to protect itself from the Soviet threat in the East, but also to guarantee peace in Europe and a certain independence from the United States.
 However, in order to do this, France needed a stable supply of uranium, and so they signed a cooperation agreement with Niger in the early 1960s to get access to the African state's uranium reserves.
 This agreement was a priority for then President Charles de Gaulle who wished to compete with the largest nuclear powers.